Tom's Guide Verdict

 Weight: 0.2 ounces (earbud), 1.94 ounces (charging case)

 The Beats Fit Pro have been around since October 2021.
-They're still going strong, and as the sportier version of the Beats Studio Buds they pack some impressive Apple hallmarks.
-Along with brand staples like a bold, stylish design and water-resistant protection, the Fit Pro also carries some of the AirPods Pro’s biggest features, including active noise cancellation and Spatial Audio.
+They're still going strong, and as the sportier version of the Beats Studio Buds ($149) they pack some impressive Apple hallmarks.
+Along with brand staples like a bold, stylish design and water-resistant protection, the Fit Pro also carries some of the AirPods Pro’s biggest features, including active noise cancelation and Spatial Audio.
 It also has enhanced sound for music and calls, and an updated design for a more secure fit.

-Read our full Beats Fit Pro review to see where they rank among the market’s best noise-cancelling earbuds and sports headphones.
-And to help you decide if it's the right model for you, you can also check out our Beats Fit Pro vs. Beats Powerbeats Pro head-to-head, as well as our recent AirPods Pro 2 vs. Beats Fits Pro face-off.
+Read our full Beats Fit Pro review to see where they rank among the market’s best wireless earbuds and sports headphones.
+And to help you decide if it's the right model for you, you can also check out our Beats Fit Pro vs. Beats Powerbeats Pro head-to-head, as well as our AirPods Pro 2 vs. Beats Fits Pro face-off.

 Beats Fit Pro review: Price and availability

-You can purchase the Beats Fit Pro for $199 at major online retailers, including Amazon and Best Buy, or directly from Apple/Beats.
+You can purchase the Beats Fit Pro for $199 / £219 / AU$299 at major online retailers, including Amazon and Best Buy, or directly from the Apple store and Beats' website.
 They are sold in four colors: black, sage gray, stone purple, and white.
 Bundled with the purchase are a charging case, USB-C charging cable, three sets of different sized ear tips, quick start guide, and warranty card.

 Beats Fit Pro review: Design